cognisant/Docs.DevelopmentProcess/docs/trello.md

 ## Retrospective Board

-During the sprint, the team uses the Retrospective Trello board to record any points they think should be discussed at the retrospective.
+The team uses a board on Trello to track both potential retrospective discussion points, and actionable tasks that have been identified as potential future process improvements.